 \[\hat\sigma^2 = \frac{\epsilon' \epsilon}{n - k}.\]

-The OLS estimator is unbiased, but can have a large variance when the predictor variables are highly correlated with each other, or when there are many predictors (notice how \(\hat{\sigma}^2\) increases as \(k \rightarrow n\)).
+The OLS estimator is unbiased, but can have a large variance when the predictor variables are highly correlated, or when there are many predictors (notice how \(\hat{\sigma}^2\) increases as \(k \rightarrow n\)).
 Stepwise selection balances the trade-off by eliminating variables, but this throws away information.
 Regularization keeps all the predictors, but reduces coefficient magnitudes to reduce variance at the expense of some bias.

 \[ \text{EPE} = \mathbb{E}\left[\left(f(x) - \hat{f}(x)\right)^2\right] + \mathbb{V}[y|x] \]